topeokubanjo-eng/House-Price-Prediction/README.md

 ![Model Comparison Dashboard](chart2_model_comparison.png)

-Four models were built and rigorously compared.
+Four models were built and rigorously compared including two linear variants (Linear Regression and Ridge, which adds a regularization penalty to reduce overfitting).
 Each was tested on data it had never seen before (the test set) and also evaluated through 5-fold cross-validation — a technique that tests the model on five different splits of the data to check that good performance isn't just luck on one particular sample.

 | Model | Test RMSE | R² Score | CV Stability |
 |---|---|---|---|